bofenghuang/vigogne/README.md

 This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) in French 🇫🇷 using [low-rank adaptation (LoRA)](https://arxiv.org/abs/2106.09685) provided by 🤗 Hugging Face's [PEFT](https://github.com/huggingface/peft) library.
 In addition to the LoRA technique, we also use [LLM.int8()](https://arxiv.org/abs/2208.07339) provided by [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) to quantize pretrained language models (PLMs) to int8.
 Combining these two techniques allows us to fine-tune PLMs on a single consumer GPU such as RTX 4090.

 This project is based on [LLaMA](https://github.com/facebookresearch/llama), [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), [**Alpaca-Lora**](https://github.com/tloen/alpaca-lora), [Cabrita](https://github.com/22-hours/cabrita) and [Hugging Face](https://huggingface.co/docs/transformers/main_classes/trainer).
 In addition, we adapted the [training script](https://github.com/bofenghuang/vigogne/blob/main/finetune.py) to fine-tune on more models such as [BLOOM](https://huggingface.co/bigscience/bloom-7b1) and [mT5](https://huggingface.co/google/mt5-xxl).
-We also share the [translated dataset](https://github.com/bofenghuang/vigogne/blob/main/data/vigogne_data_cleaned.json) and the trained [vigogne-lora-7b](https://huggingface.co/bofenghuang/vigogne-lora-7b) and [vigogne-lora-bloom-7b1](https://huggingface.co/bofenghuang/vigogne-lora-bloom-7b1) weights.
+We also share the [translated Alpaca dataset](https://github.com/bofenghuang/vigogne/blob/main/data/vigogne_data_cleaned.json) and the trained LoRA weights such as [vigogne-lora-7b](https://huggingface.co/bofenghuang/vigogne-lora-7b) and [vigogne-lora-bloom-7b1](https://huggingface.co/bofenghuang/vigogne-lora-bloom-7b1).

 **Usage and License Notices**: Same as [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), Vigogne is intended and licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.